jn-aman/reliable-udp/README.md

-AUTP.
 A simple reliable transport protocol.
 This protocol provides in-order, reliable delivery of UDP datagrams, and does so in the presence of packet loss, delay, corruption, duplication, and re-ordering.

 Protocol Description